jyoutir/powerni_news/README.md

    - Check that you've created the `.env` file in the backend folder
    - Verify your API key is correctly formatted

-For any other issues, please contact support.
+For any other issues, please ask chatGPT with relevant context/ email: jyoutirraj2004@gmail.com

 ## Newsletter Subscription